 (weighted by the asset’s value / portfolio value)

-We engaged PricewaterhouseCoopers LLC, an independent third party, to conduct a limited assurance engagement on our 2019 carbon footprint metrics.
+We engaged PricewaterhouseCoopers LLP, an independent third party, to conduct a limited assurance engagement on our 2020 carbon footprint metrics.
 Their assurance report is included in the Reference section of this on page 137.

 As part of OMERS approach to climate change, we are regularly looking for new models and metrics to evaluate the portfolio through an ESG lens.
 Understanding how the portfolio is positioned against green, low carbon, and transition taxonomies is a key area of work for the Climate Risk Working Group.
 OMERS took the first step this year to identify the portfolio’s green asset exposure using the International Capital Market Association’s (ICMA) Green Bond Principles and June 2021 Guidance Handbook.
 We plan to expand these categories over time as sustainable finance taxonomies are further developed.
 At year-end 2021, investments in green assets1 totalled more than $18 billion including green buildings, renewable energy, and energy efficiency assets.

 1 Green assets are presented as net of financial leverage and gross of economic leverage, recourse debt and other contractual liabilities.